notthetup/awesome-webaudio/readme.md

 - [Tuna](https://github.com/Theodeus/tuna) - An audio effects library.
 - [web-audio-recorder-js](https://github.com/higuma/web-audio-recorder-js) - A library that records audio input (Web Audio API AudioNode object) and encodes to audio file image (Blob object).
 - [audiolet](https://github.com/oampo/Audiolet) - A JavaScript library for real-time audio synthesis and composition from within the browser.
+- [playnote](https://github.com/createbits/playnote) Play your favorite instrument in the browser, with complex note intervals and scales

 ### Utilities
 - [resampler](https://github.com/notthetup/resampler) - A utility for resampling audio.